 Price and quality usually go against each other.
 We all know the mainline autoresponder services have high monthly fees.
 If you are a new blogger and not yet making money from your blog, you simply don’t want to spend a lot of money on your email service for no return on your investment.

 Infusionsoft, starts with $199/month for 2,500 subscribers.

 If you are like me, you have probably looked for alternatives like MailChimp, SendPulse or SocketLabs.
-While these three all have a free tier, even up to 20,000 emails per month in the case of Socketlabs, they have a huge issue: Their Acceptable Use Policy prohibits sending emails containing affiliate marketing, make money or work at home materials.
+While these three all have a free tier, even up to 20,000 emails per month, they have a huge issue: Their Acceptable Use Policy prohibits sending emails containing affiliate marketing, make money or work at home materials.
 Unfortunately blogging falls into all three of these categories.
 MailChimp banned my account when I had 10 subscribers…

 Then you have MailerLite.
 They don’t prohibit his kind of promotions and they have a free-tier service up to 1,000 subscribers, however I am not completely happy with their service.
 I have had issues with undelivered sign-up emails several times and the stats also act strange – one minute my subscribers in a certain group were at 1, the next it was 20.
 Also I had an extremely high unconfirmed sign-up rate and I couldn’t trace the source of it.
 I just had the feeling that I was losing subscribers.